Improving Low-Resource Machine Translation via Round-Trip Reinforcement Learning: Introduction

 \section{Introduction}

 Low-resource machine translation remains one of the most persistent challenges in natural language processing.
-Modern neural translation systems achieve impressive performance for high-resource languages \citep{vaswani2017attention, conneau2020xlmr, hendy2023good}, where millions of parallel sentence pairs are available for supervised training.
-However, thousands of languages lack parallel corpora of sufficient scale \citep{koehn2017six, haddow2022survey}, leading to models that perform poorly or fail to generalize outside narrow training domains.
-As a result, speakers of low-resource languages continue to face limited access to digital information, reduced participation in multilingual technologies, and diminished inclusion in global communication systems.
+Modern neural translation systems achieve impressive performance for high-resource languages \citep{NIPS2017_3f5ee243, conneau-etal-2020-unsupervised, hendy2023good}, where millions of parallel sentence pairs are available for supervised training.
+However, thousands of languages lack parallel corpora of sufficient scale \citep{koehn2017six, haddow-etal-2022-survey}, leading to models that perform poorly or fail to generalize outside narrow training domains.
+As a result, speakers of many languages continue to face limited access to digital information and reduced participation in multilingual technologies.

-To address these limitations, we introduce a framework to improve MT system without any parallel corpus that integrates reinforcement learning (RL) via round-trip bootstrapping.
-Our system operates in a self-supervised manner by translating from English into a low-resource language and then back to English.
-In this setup, the intermediate low-resource translation is treated as a latent step required to reconstruct the original English sentence.
-We use RL to optimize this process, rewarding the model based on lexical and semantic metrics such as BLEU and chrF++.
-This allows the model to improve translation quality in the low-resource language without requiring any human-annotated parallel data.
+Recent advances in massively multilingual machine translation have produced models that cover hundreds of languages within a single system.
+In particular, the No Language Left Behind (NLLB) project \cite{nllbteam2022languageleftbehindscaling} introduced a large-scale multilingual translation model trained on data covering more than 200 languages, including many low-resource ones.
+By learning shared multilingual representations, such models enable cross-lingual transfer that improves translation quality even when direct parallel supervision is limited.
+Nevertheless, adapting these models to further improve low-resource directions remains challenging when parallel data is unavailable.

+In this work, we explore whether pretrained multilingual translation models can improve translation quality using only monolingual signals.
+We introduce a self-supervised framework that combines round-trip translation with reinforcement learning (RL).
+Given an English sentence, the model first generates a translation into a target low-resource language and then translates the result back into English.
+If the translation preserves the original meaning, the reconstructed sentence should closely match the source.
+We therefore use similarity metrics such as BLEU and chrF++ to provide rewards that guide learning.